Florin1616/University-Projects/Semester 2/Data Structures and Algorithms/Labs/Lab 1/Readme.md

 - If you need auxiliary functions, fell free to add them to the interface of the ADT, but make  <br/>
 them private.<br/>

-2. ADT Matrix – represented as a sparse matrix, compressed sparse column representation<br/>
-using dynamic arrays.
+## 2. ADT Matrix – represented as a sparse matrix, compressed sparse column representation using dynamic arrays.